F-Stack/f-stack/dpdk/doc/guides/prog_guide/rte_flow.rst

 Counters can be retrieved and reset through ``rte_flow_query()``, see ``struct rte_flow_query_count``.

-The shared flag indicates whether the counter is unique to the flow rule the action is specified with, or whether it is a shared counter.

-For a count action with the shared flag set, then a global device namespace is assumed for the counter id, so that any matched flow rules using a count action with the same counter id on the same port will contribute to that counter.

 For ports within the same switch domain then the counter id namespace extends to all ports within that switch domain.

-The shared flag is DEPRECATED and ``SHARED`` ``COUNT`` action should be used to make shared counters.

 .. _table_rte_flow_action_count: